 - Students will be allowed to use mobile telephones before 8.45pm and after

-- Videos or voice recordings are to be taken on School premises by students without
+- Videos or voice recordings are not to be taken on School premises by students without

 permission.
 This means that no photographs or videos can be taken with mobile